jrs0/hbr_uhbw/preexisting_solutions.md

 ### DAPT Score (not directly applicable, but methods may be useful)

+_The DAPT score is a linear model whose outcome is a number between -2 and 10, which rates a patient's tendancy to have major ischaemic events (high score) or major bleeding events (low score) if they are continued on therapy after 12 months of major-event-free DAPT.
+The score is created by combining predictions from separate bleeding and ischaemia models, both run under the assumption of continued vs. discontinued therapy._

 * **Intended purpose**: "The App is intended to help physicians determine whether or not to continue or discontinue DAPT in patients at least 12 months post-PCI procedure without having a major bleeding or ischemic event, and who were not on chronic oral anticoagulation" (from [here](https://tools.acc.org/daptriskapp/#!/content/about/about-index))
 * **Form**: Web calculator requiring the user to input patient risk factors.
-As these are being inputted, a score from -2 (more bleeding risk) to 9 (more ischaemia risk) rates the trade-off between bleeding and ischaemia risk post 12 months of DATP (see the calculator [here](https://tools.acc.org/daptriskapp/))
+As these are being inputted, a score from -2 (more bleeding risk) to 9 (more ischaemia risk) rates the trade-off between bleeding and ischaemia risk post 12 months of DATP (see the calculator [here](https://tools.acc.org/daptriskapp/)).
+More detailed information is also shown when the results are submitted, including the actual risk of each event if DAPT is continued vs. discontinued
 * **Intended patient group** The calculator should be used only for those patients who have completed 12 months of DAPT already without any major bleeding or ischaemia events

 Due to its intended use on patients who have already completed 12 months of DAPT, this tool is not directly comparable with the tool under development, which is supposed to assess patients _before_ they are placed on DAPT.